GiftXXVI/FSND_trivia/backend/README.md

 # Trivia API Documentation

 ## Introduction

+The Trivia API forms the backend of the Trivia App.
+It connects client applications to the database and allows the client applications to communicate with the database using a set of simple, standards compliant HTTP methods.

 ## Getting Started

+- Base URL: the API can be accessed at the following URL `http://127.0.0.1:5000/`

+- Authentication: the API does not yet support any authentication methods or API keys.

 ## Errors

 Errors are returned in the following format:

 ```javascript
 {
   "error": 405,